An3bi/musebook/teams.md

 ### Marketing

-In charge of making sure people get to experience our awesomeness
+Makes sure people get to experience our awesomeness

 **Elliott**, *Director of Brand Strategy & Community*